Space Needle: 50th anniversary and renovation

-A renovation of the top of the Space Needle began in the summer of 2017, to add an all-glass floor to the restaurant, and replace the observation platform windows with floor-to-ceiling glass panels to more closely match the 1962 original concept sketches, as well as upgrades and updates to the internal systems.
+A renovation of the top of the Space Needle began in the summer of 2017, to add an all-glass floor to the restaurant, replace the observation platform windows with floor-to-ceiling glass panels to more closely match the 1962 original concept sketches, as well as upgrade and update the internal systems.
 Called the Century Project, the work was scheduled to finish by June 2018, at a cost of $100 million in private funds provided by the Wright family, who own the Space Needle.
 The designer is Olson Kundig Architects and the general contractor is Hoffman Construction Company.
-The rotating restaurant's motor was replaced, the elevator capacity was increased by adding elevators, or double-stacking them, and the energy efficiency of the building was improved with the aim of achieving LEED Gold Certification.
-The temporary scaffold's 28000 lb, 44650 sqft platform under the top structure was assembled on the ground, and then lifted by cables 500 ft from the ground to the underside of the structure, controlled by 12 operators standing on the platform as it was raised.
+The rotating restaurant's motor was replaced, the elevator capacity was increased by adding elevators or double-stacking them, and the energy efficiency of the building was improved with the aim of achieving LEED Gold Certification.
+The temporary scaffold's 28000 lb, 44650 sqft platform under the top structure was assembled on the ground and then lifted by cables 500 ft from the ground to the underside of the structure, controlled by 12 operators standing on the platform as it was raised.
 The platform was made by Safway Services, a company specializing in unique construction scaffolding.
-One-sixth of the observation deck was closed at a time, so that the Space Needle was never completely shut down to the public.
+One-sixth of the observation deck was closed at a time so that the Space Needle was never completely shut down to the public.

 The space reopened in August 2018 as the Loupe, an indoor observation deck with a revolving glass floor.
 It takes 45 minutes for the observation deck to do a full rotation.
-Two sets of stairs called the Oculus Stairs were added to connect the two new additional levels.
+Two sets of stairs called the Oculus Stairs were added to connect the two new levels.
 They were named after the glass oculus at the base of the stairs where the Space Needle elevators can be seen ascending and descending.
 A café, wine bar, more restrooms, and an additional accessibility elevator to the top observation deck were also added.
+For the first several months of construction, a temporary enclosure was added above the roof.

+Further renovations were made in 2025, including the addition of a revolving glass floor in the restaurant, new glass on the observation decks, and the first of three double-deck floor-to-ceiling glass elevators.
+The renovation aimed to open up larger, panoramic views from both the top of the structure and from the elevators.
+The remaining two elevators are scheduled to be replaced, one each in 2027 and 2028.